npm/normalize-package-data/README.md

 * start with a period.
 * contain the following characters: `/@\s+%`
-* contain and characters that would need to be encoded for use in urls.
+* contain any characters that would need to be encoded for use in urls.
 * resemble the word `node_modules` or `favicon.ico` (case doesn't matter).

 ### Rules for version field